-You have a lot of good business ideas but you are waiting for a good time to put them to good use, probably when you have access to some cash or you are waiting for the environment to change in favour of one of those ideas, so you keep giving yourself many more reasons why you have to wait and wait.
-My advice is to start your business now and here are 6 reasons why:
+You have a lot of good business ideas but you are waiting for a good time to execute them, probably when you have access to some cash you think you need or you are waiting for an important connection to assist.
+As a result, you keep giving yourself many reasons why you have to continue to wait and wait.
+My advice is to execute that idea and start your business now and here are 6 reasons why:

 Idea ages fast: There is nothing new under the sun.
 There are a million chances that what you thought of as a new business idea has already been made into a viable business by someone else.
 What you are thinking now might be the current topic of debate by someone else looking for businesses to start immediately.
 Subject that idea to a quick test by launching your minimum viable product before your target market is saturated with various solutions that can render your planned product or service dead before arrival.
 As Eric Ries wrote in the Lean Startup book, you don’t learn until you launch.
 In order to learn fast, ditch the excuses, put the fears behind you and just go for it.